 In the same way you need to take care to protect your muscles and joints when gardening outdoors, you also need to protect your skin from the sun and bug bites.
 Here’s how to stay safe:

 - Use a sunscreen labeled “broad-spectrum” or “UVA/UVB protection” with an SPF of at least 30.
 Don’t forget to spread sunscreen on those easily missed places on your body, such as your neck, ears, and any exposed scalp.
-And don’t ignore your lips: Choose a lip balm with SPF 15 or higher.
+And don’t ignore your lips: Choose a lip balm with SPF of 30 or higher.

 - Wear protective gloves, sturdy shoes, long pants, sunglasses, and a wide-brimmed hat to protect you from the sun’s harmful rays and insect bites, as well as from sharp objects and chemicals or contaminants like pesticide.